 A reputable breeder will want to be the one to sell their puppies so they can make sure you’re a good fit before bringing the dog home.
 So, if a breeder is shipping their puppies to a pet store or through an online retailer, they’re not able to make sure the puppies go to a good home.
 Thus, puppies sold this way come from large-scale breeding facilities that don’t care where the puppies end up.

 Bailing Out Benji, an organization that educates about puppy mills, has data on where pet stores are getting their puppies to prove that they’re not sourcing from reputable breeders.
+I regularly volunteer with this organization, and we always make sure we have evidence before calling a breeder a puppy mill.

 However, keep in mind that some stores, such as Petco, host dog adoption events for local rescues and shelters.
-Those types of stores are okay because they’re supporting dogs in need instead of profiting off the mistreatment of animals.
+Those types of stores are okay because they’re supporting dogs in need instead of profiting off the mistreatment of dogs.

 You Can’t Meet the Parents or See the Breeding Site